LogtalkDotOrg/logtalk.org/_pages/coding_style_guidelines.md

 Variable names
 --------------

 Use descriptive variable names in CamelCase notation (e.g. write `SourceFile`, not `Source_file`).
 Again, avoid word abbreviations.
 But if you do abbreviate words, be consistent.
+Also avoid names with digits in the middle as this may hurt readability.

 In the case of singleton variables, use either the anonymous variable, `_`, or a variable name starting with an underscore followed with an uppercase letter (e.g. `_Width`).
 Note that the interpretation of variables that start with an underscore as either singleton variables or anonymous variables depends on the used back-end compiler (see the Logtalk compiler flag `underscore_variables` for more information).